MikeTaylor/scottkit/manual/reference.md

 	room chamber "root chamber under the stump"

-Creates a new room whose name is the word immediately after the `room` directive, on the same line.
-The following string is the description of this room, which is what the player sees.
+Creates a new room whose name is the word immediately after the `room` keyword.
+The string that follows is the description of this room, which is what the player sees.
 (The name, by contrast, is used only by `scottkit` itself, as an identifying tag when the room must be referred to when defining an exit, item or action.)